dougeby/IntuneDocs/intune-azure/manage-apps/ios-app-provisioning-profile.md

 title: App provisioning profiles | Microsoft Docs
 titleSuffix: "Intune Azure preview"
-description: "Intune Azure preview: Intune gives you the tools to proactively deploy a new provisioning profile policy to devices that have apps that are nearing expiry."
+description: "Intune Azure preview: Intune gives you the tools to proactively deploy a new provisioning profile to devices that have apps that are nearing expiry."
 keywords:
 author: robstackmsft
 ms.author: robstack